andreamoro-git/BM-Spatial-SIR/README.md

 #### Summary

-Approximate time needed to reproduce the analyses on a standard 20 desktop machine: 15-20 hours The execution time can be shortened by reducing the number of replications of each simulation (variable nboots in each simulation).
+Approximate time needed to reproduce the analyses on a standard 2020 desktop machine: 5-10 hours The execution time can be shortened by reducing the number of replications of each simulation (variable nboots in each simulation).
 Results may vary slightly

 #### Details

 The code was last run on a **MacBook Pro, 1,7 GHz Quad-Core Intel Core i7** running on **MacOS Catalina 10.15.6**

+The code assumes the root directory is the working directory, loads data from input/ and saves output in output/

 Description of programs/code
 ----------------------------